Prak2210/RenderLogs/README.md

 - Sample file used: [sample logs](https://github.com/Prak2210/RenderLogs/blob/main/src/main/resources/logs)

 ### Key Highlights
-- Application takes 3 parameters from application.yaml (configuration) file which gives developer more control towards changing file path, name and default message without touching code.
+- Application takes 3 parameters from application.yaml (configuration) file which gives developer more control towards changing resource information.
-    * Helpful if we want to deploy the API in future and have CD tools to modify just configurations without going through entire build.
 - In case of a "FileNotFound", application outputs "defaultMessage" provided by developers in config file.
 - Application leverages Spring Boot Framework and capabilities of annotators provided by it
 - path: "/directory1/" and "/directory1" both work.
-- Some of the classes have private variables, getters and setters for access control

 ### Points Covered:
-- How to run in your local?
+- Getting started in your local
 - Implementation & Testing
 -- How configuration settings gives more control over the application
 - Future Improvement

-### How to run in your local?
+### Getting started in your local
 ```
 Requirements:
 - Java (openJDK@11)